Deletion-Contraction and the Surface Tutte Polynomial: Introduction

-Initially, topological Tutte polynomials were defined through state-sum formulas analogous to~\eqref{tp}.This is the case for the various polynomials introduced in~\cite{bollobasriordanpoly,zbMATH01801590,maps1, maps2, krushkalpoly,zbMATH03722664}.
-A difficulty with these polynomials is that, unlike the classical Tutte polynomial, they do not have deletion-contraction relations (or Universality Property) that apply to \emph{all} edge types.
-In order to unify these polynomials an alternative approach was taken in~\cite{HM,KMT}.
+A systematic approach to constructing graph polynomials which have full recursive definitions was taken in~\cite{HM,KMT}.
 There the idea was to start with some concept of deletion and contraction and, via Hopf algebras, use them to generate a graph polynomial.
-The resulting polynomials, called \emph{canonical Tutte polynomials}, have a Universality Property akin to~\eqref{tp2} and a full deletion-contraction (and state-sum) definition.
-In particular, it was shown in~\cite{HM,KMT} that there is a \emph{canonical Tutte polynomial of graphs in pseudo-surfaces} that has a full recursive deletion-contraction definition, a Universality Property, and contains all of the previously defined topological Tutte polynomials from the literature.
+The resulting polynomials, called \emph{canonical Tutte polynomials}, have a Universality Property akin to~\eqref{tp2} and deletion-contraction recurrence relations with edgeless graphs providing the initial conditions.
+It was shown in~\cite{HM,KMT} that there is a \emph{canonical Tutte polynomial of graphs in pseudo-surfaces} that has a full recursive deletion-contraction definition, has a Universality Property, and contains all of Las~Vergnas', Bolloba\'s and Riordan's and Krushkal's topological Tutte polynomials as specialisations.
+(See~\cite{zbMATH05937085} for a non-full ``Recipe Theorem'' for the Bolloba\'s--Riordan polynomial.)

-Our second strand arises from a different approach to topological Tutte polynomials taken by Goodall et al. in~\cite{maps1}.
-Their approach to topological Tutte polynomials was motivated Tutte's original construction of $T(G;x,y)$ as a bivariate generalisation of both the flow and chromatic polynomials.
-In particular they considered polynomials that count the number of nowhere-zero flows and tensions (which generalise proper graph colourings) for non-Abelian groups and graphs in surfaces.
-They were able to combine these two polynomials to construct a multivariate polynomial of graphs in surfaces, called the \emph{surface Tutte polynomial}.
-Significantly, this polynomial counts the numbers of flows and tensions.
-However, the surface Tutte polynomial was defined through a state-sum analogous to~\eqref{tp} and it does not have a deletion-contraction formulation or Universality Property that applies to all edge types.
+After that work, a different approach to constructing topological Tutte polynomials was taken by Goodall et al. in~\cite{maps1, maps2}.
+Their approach to topological Tutte polynomials was motivated by Tutte's original construction of $T(G;x,y)$ as a bivariate generalisation of both the flow and chromatic polynomials.
+Flows and tensions of graphs (the latter corresponding to vertex colourings) can be extended to embedded graphs in the form of \emph{local flows} and \emph{local tensions} taking values in a not necessarily Abelian group (the cyclic order of edges around a vertex or face given by the embedding ensuring they are well defined).
+Enumerating them gives rise to analogues for embedded graphs of the chromatic and flow polynomial for graphs.
+The authors of~\cite{maps1} were able to combine these two polynomials to construct a multivariate polynomial of graphs in surfaces, called the \emph{surface Tutte polynomial}.
+Just as the Tutte polynomial of a graph yields by evaluation the number of nowhere-zero flows and tensions, so the surface Tutte polynomial of an embedded graph yields by evaluation the number of nowhere-identity local flows and tensions.
+However, the surface Tutte polynomial was defined through a state-sum analogous to~\eqref{tp} and it does not have a full deletion-contraction definition or Universality Property akin to Equation~\eqref{tp2}.